ayton-village/website/council/content/constitution.md

-chaired by the Returning Officer or his nominee (who shall normally be an ex officio member, if available), until a Chairperson has been elected, the Council shall elect from its eligible members a Chairperson, to be known by such title as the Council decide, subject to approval of that title by the Scottish Borders Council, and such other office- bearers as the Council shall deem necessary.
-Thereafter such office-bearers, who shall be eligible for re-election, shall be elected or re-elected at the first Public Meeting following a Council election.
+chaired by the Returning Officer or his nominee (who shall normally be an ex officio member, if available), until a Chairperson has been elected, the Council shall elect from its eligible members a Chairperson, to be known by such title as the Council decide, subject to approval of that title by the Scottish Borders Council, and such other office bearers as the Council shall deem necessary.
+Thereafter such office bearers, who shall be eligible for re-election, shall be elected or re-elected at the first Public Meeting following a Council election.

 8.2 The Council may elect a Secretary and a Treasurer (which offices may be combined) who shall hold office and may be eligible for re-election in accordance with the provisions of paragraph 8.1 above.
-In the event of the Council being unable to elect a Secretary and/ or Treasurer, the Secretary and Treasurer (but no other office-bearers) may be appointed from outwith the membership of the Council and may receive such remuneration as the Council may determine from the resources available to them, there being no extra funding available from the Scottish Borders Council for this purpose.
+In the event of the Council being unable to elect a Secretary and/ or Treasurer, the Secretary and Treasurer (but no other office bearers) may be appointed from outwith the membership of the Council and may receive such remuneration as the Council may determine from the resources available to them, there being no extra funding available from the Scottish Borders Council for this purpose.
-Such appointees from outwith the membership shall be entitled to speak only on matters relating to their function as office-bearers and shall have no voting rights.
+Such appointees from outwith the membership shall be entitled to speak only on matters relating to their function as office bearers and shall have no voting rights.

 8.3 The Chairperson shall: